3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 As described in the introduction above, you can use **a media path** in the spatial data layer.

-For example, if you want that the popups associated with a layer displayed a picture that depends on each object, just create a new field that will contain the media path to the picture to each row of the layer attribute table, then activate popups for this layer.
+For example, if you want that the popups associated with a layer displayed a picture that depends on each object, just create a new field that will contain the media path to the picture in each row of the layer attribute table, then activate popups for this layer.

 Example
 ________